Biden: If You Can’t Choose Me Over Trump, ‘you Ain’t Black’

-Joe Biden, the presumptive Democratic presidential nominee, had a testy exchange with a prominent black radio personality on Friday over Biden's support among black voters and his choosing of a running mate.
+Joe Biden suggested on Friday that African Americans who back President Donald Trump “ain't black,” comments that stirred controversy over whether he was being condescending to voters who could decide whether he wins the White House.

-Charlamagne Tha God pressed Biden on reports that he is considering Minnesota Sen. Amy Klobuchar, who is white, to be vice president and told him black voters “saved your political life in the primaries" and “have things they want from you.”
+The presumptive Democratic presidential nominee appeared on the Breakfast Club, a radio program that is widely regarded in the black community.
+The host, Charlamagne Tha God, pressed Biden on reports that he is considering Minnesota Sen. Amy Klobuchar, who is white, to be vice president and told him black voters “saved your political life in the primaries” and “have things they want from you.”

 “I’m not acknowledging anybody who is being considered,” Biden said.
 “But I guarantee you there are multiple black women being considered.
 Multiple.”